YuvalShaul/k8s/4-scheduling-and-running/scheduling-A-by-nodename/README.md

 - Apply the file again.
 Verify that the pod is running on the control node.
 - Cool !!!
-- Don't remember to delete the pod when you're done.
+- Don't forget to delete the pod when you're done.